Bob Hartman

 Robert "Bob" Hartman (born December 26, 1949) is a Christian artist, guitarist, writer and songwriter.
 He is the founder of Christian rock band Petra.
 Hartman was involved with the band from its foundation in 1972 to its end in 2005.
+(Petra is currently on tour in 2025 as part of their "50th Reunion Tour," with upcoming shows in Jacksonville, Pensacola, and other cities.
+While the band formally disbanded, it has since reformed for reunion tours, the most recent being the 2025 tour.)
 He took a break from touring in 1995, but continued to write most of the band's songs, record guitars and produce most of the albums.
 He officially returned to touring with Petra in 2003 until he decided to retire the band in late 2005.
+Hartman also toured with Petra in 2023 for the band's 50th Anniversary Tour.